 If you are running your own DLC-owned and operated Windows server:

-IS&T supports DLCs joining the centrally maintained win.mit.edu Windows Domain.
-We also provide infrastructure accommodations in deploying independent Windows Domains on MITnet, and associated, limited support for these accommodations.
+IS&T supports DLCs joining the centrally maintained win.mit.edu domain.
+We also provide infrastructure accommodations in deploying independent Windows domains on MITnet, and associated, limited support for these accommodations.

 - Supported network configurations

 - Windows server options